Skip to contents

 Animation

-On this section, we would loop over the dates to create a final animation to observe the evolution of temperature through the winter of 2020/21.
+In this section, we loop over the dates to create a single SpatRaster with several layers, each one holding the interpolation for a specific date.
+After that, we create an animation to observe the evolution of temperature through the winter of 2020/21.

 # Extending and animating